All events were held virtually

 November 6-8, 2020

 This virtual conference seeks to bring together scholars from two disciplines that have much in common but that have seldom been in conversation in recent times—New Testament studies and Classics.
-Sessions will examine if and how the New Testament, an ancient collection of texts with its own distinctive set of religious, social, and rhetorical strategies, can serve as a helpful resource in understanding our obligations to take moral stands on issues that are dividing our world with increasing fury.
-Organized by Religious Studies and Classics faculty with support from the McFarland Center.
+Sessions examine if and how the New Testament, an ancient collection of texts with its own distinctive set of religious, social, and rhetorical strategies, can serve as a helpful resource in understanding our obligations to take moral stands on issues that are dividing our world with increasing fury.
+View the schedule.

 Lost in the Historical Record: Four Centuries of African American Entrepreneurship, Where Do We Go From Here?